kevinbazira/algori-pdf-viewer-lite/README.md

 # Installation

-* Download the plugin, unzip it and move the unzipped folder to the "wp-content/plugins" directory in your WordPress installation.
+* Download the plugin, unzip it, rename unzipped folder to algori-pdf-viewer, and move it to the "wp-content/plugins" directory in your WordPress installation.
 * In your admin panel, go to Plugins and you'll find Algori PDF Viewer in the plugins section.
 * Click on the 'Activate' button to use your new plugin right away.
 * Go [here for a guide on how to embed and display PDF documents on your WordPress site](http://www.kevinbazira.com/blog/article/algori-pdf-viewer-pro-for-wordpress-gutenberg#documentation).